bdurand/safe_request_timeout/README.md

 This gem comes with built in support for Rails applications.

-- The Rack middleware is added.
+- The Rack middleware is added to the middleware chain.
 There is no timeout value set by default.
 You can specify a global one by setting `safe_request_timout.rack_timeout` in your Rails configuration.

-- The Sidekiq middleware is added.
+- If Sidekiq is being used, then the Sidekiq middleware is added.
 Sidekiq workers can specify a timeout with the `safe_request_timeout` option.

 - A timeout block is added around ActiveJob execution.
 Jobs can specify a timeout by calling `SafeRequestTimeout.set_timeout` in the `perform` method or in a `before_perform` callback.